HiraniPJ/Expense-Manager/README.md

 <ol type="1.">
 <li><b>Create a New Repository:</b></li>
 <ul>
-<li>Log into your GitHub account.<li>
+<li>Log into your GitHub account.</li>
-<li>Create a new repository and name it appropriately for your project.<li>
+<li>Create a new repository and name it appropriately for your project.</li>
 <li><b>Upload Your Files:</b></li>
 Use the GitHub interface to upload your project files directly to your new repository.
-You can do this by navigating to the repository, clicking on 'Add file', and then 'Upload files'.<li>
+You can do this by navigating to the repository, clicking on 'Add file', and then 'Upload files'.</li>
 <li><b>Exclude creds.json:<li><b>
 <ol>
-<li>Do not upload creds.json to GitHub to keep sensitive information secure.<li>
+<li>Do not upload creds.json to GitHub to keep sensitive information secure.</li>
 </ul>
 </ol>